Hong Kong's golfers gird up for battle as housing policy threatens famed course

 Ronny Tong, a senior government adviser and a member of the golf club, wrote in a recent newspaper column that the redevelopment plan was a concession to "populist thinking" by the previous administration, a decision the current government does not need to follow blindly.

-"The (Hong Kong) government absolutely should not allow populism and antagonism against the wealthy to spread," Tong said.
+"The government absolutely should not allow populism and antagonism against the wealthy to spread," Tong said.

 (Reporting by Clare Jim; Additional reporting by Justin Fung; Editing by Anne Marie Roantree and Muralikumar Anantharaman)